 - Christian and his second wife, Mary Conaway, had 1 daughter: Edith.

-I was able to verify points #7 and #8 through my research in census reports, vital records and the estate records of both Caroline (KINNARD) Hoover and Christian HOOVER.
+I was able to verify points #7 and #8 through my research in census reports, vital records and the estate records of both Caroline (Kinnard) Hoover and Christian Hoover.

 I have a picture of a house that I’m told belonged to Christian Hoover and deeds of sale for property in Covington township, Clearfield county, Pennsylvania after Christian’s death in 1888.
 The property is referred to as the “Dodge lands” from warrant 5404, but that’s the best I can identify/locate the property.